layashreeadepu/layashreeadepu/README.md

 # 👋 Hi, I’m Layashree Adepu

-**💡 Data Engineer | Cloud & ETL Specialist | Analytics Enthusiast**
-Transforming raw data into real-world decisions — one pipeline at a time.

----

-## 🧠 About Me

 I’m a Data Engineer with 2.8+ years of experience designing data pipelines, building cloud-native ETL workflows, and delivering analytics solutions that drive business outcomes.
-Currently pursuing a Master’s in Data Analytics Engineering at Northeastern University, I specialize in integrating data across platforms, visualizing insights, and engineering efficient, scalable systems in Azure and AWS environments.
+Recent Graduate in Master’s in Data Analytics Engineering at Northeastern University, I specialize in integrating data across platforms, visualizing insights, and engineering efficient, scalable systems in Azure and AWS environments.

 Previously at TCS, I led teams to automate data flows, modernize reporting frameworks, and improve delivery timelines.
 Whether it’s building Power BI dashboards, optimizing SQL queries, or orchestrating workflows in Talend and dbt — I’m in my zone when making data move smarter.

-> 🎯 *“I build pipelines, not walls — and I make your data tell the truth.”*
+> 🎯 *"Turning chaos into clean data pipelines, one transformation at a time."*

 ---